bertbesser/dvc-deps-management/blog-article.md

 [...]
 </pre>

-Observe that, following the DVC approach, the binary file `model.h5` is not committed to the Git repository.
+Observe that, following the DVC approach, the imported binary file `model.h5` will not be committed to the Git repository.
-Instead, the dependency is managed by committing `model.h5.dvc` to our project.
+Instead, the dependency is managed by committing the DVC file `model.h5.dvc` to our project.
-Following the convention that `.dvc` files represent _stages_ of the pipeline, a `.dvc` file for an import is called an _import stage_.
+Following the naming convention that `.dvc` files represent _stages_ of a pipeline, a `.dvc` file for an import is called an _import stage_.

 <pre>
 $$ git status # model.h5 is not listed as untracked ...